 Once the code integration is done, head to the Settings tab and make sure all the fields are updated.
 By default, you don’t have to make any changes.

 Once you have implemented the code successfully you will receive a mail from Google which will read something like,

 Congratulations!
 Your survey “New Publisher Validation Survey” has started collecting responses and complete results will be available soon.
 In the meantime, you can view results as they come in by signing into your Google Consumer Surveys account:

 It might take some time to receive the mail since it will come once the validation survey starts.
-The validation survey will run from a time period of 15-20 days and the data collected from the surveys during this process will determine if your site is eligible for paid surveys or not.
+The validation survey will run for 15-20 days and the data collected from the surveys during this process will determine if your site is eligible for paid surveys or not.
 As a rule of thumb, your survey completion rate should be above 10%.